-Nevertheless, whether one uses a manufactured ELISA kit or builds a completely new ELISA assay, it is beneficial to consider the basic factors that influence the quality and intensity of signal production and its detection in ELISA.
+Nevertheless, whether one uses a manufactured ELISA kit or builds a completely new ELISA assay, it is beneficial to consider the basic factors, as outlined in Table 1, that influence the quality and intensity of signal production and its detection in ELISA.
 All kinds of reagents, antibodies, supplies, microplates, and instruments are available for laboratories needing to develop ELISA protocols to measure unique research targets.

 Table 1.
 Factors that affect ELISA signal generation.

 |Capture antibody||Specificity, titer, affinity, incubation time and temperature|